+Winter Uniform

-Winter Uniform Girls - grades K - 4
+Girls - grades K - 4

-Jumper Navy plaid with belt Blouse Long or short sleeve with Bermuda collar Socks Navy blue knee socks Tights Navy blue opaque tights Shoes Slip on or lace up shoes with non-skid soles and full heel.
-Navy blue, black, brown or tan.
-Suggested brands are Merrells Jungle Mocs and Bucks.
+Jumper Navy plaid with belt

+Blouse Long or short sleeve with Bermuda collar

+Socks Navy blue knee socks

+Tights Navy blue opaque tights

+Shoes Slip on or lace up shoes with non-skid soles and full heel.
+Navy blue, black, brown or tan, no exceptions, the shoes must be a solid color.
+Accepted styles are Merrells Jungle Mocs, Sperry Topsiders, lace-up Bucks.
+Shoes can be less expensive brands but must be of like kind and quality.
 Sneakers are to be worn only on gym day.

-Sweater Navy cardigan with St. Katharine's monogram in white Jewelry/ Hair Accessories A cross or religious medal may be worn.
+Sweater Navy cardigan with St. Katharine's monogram in white Jewelry/ A cross or religious medal may be worn.
 Small post earrings only.
-One single bracelet only.
+One single Hair bracelet only.
 No makeup is permitted, including nail polish for grades K-7.
-Plain simple barrettes or headbands that complement the uniform.
+Accessories Plain simple barrettes or headbands that complement the uniform.
 Optional Below is an option to the girls' winter uniform Trouser Navy plain front khaki pants Shirt White long sleeved buttondown oxford Sweater Mandatory navy blue sweater or vest with St. Katharine's monogram